ossrs/srs-dolphin/README.md

 1. Multiple Processes for SRS edge.
 1. Delivery stream in RTMP.
-1. [dev] Delivery stream in HTTP FLV.
+1. Delivery stream in HTTP FLV.
 1. [dev] Support HTTP API for Multiple Processes.
 1. [dev] Muktiple Processes for SRS origin.
 1. [dev] Auto fork new process when worker or SRS exit.
+1. [dev] Load balance proxy for RTMP and HTTP-FLV.

 Winlin 2015.5